sanket7125/code-battel/README.md

 # code-battel
-This is my first git repositery
+This is my first Git repositery
+Author - sanket tarde